Princeton-CDH/princeton-cdh.github.io/README.md

 Edit the new post to add content and any demo or featured content, then commit and push to GitHub to publish.

+## Creating quarterly dev schedule

+Create a new post with layout *quarterlyschedule* and configure date range start and end in page parameters.

+Edit `iterations.json` data file to add the dates for all iterations during the time period you want to cover.

+For each iteration, add:
+- projects: the list of projects projected to be active that iteration
+- partial: optional, list of projects that are in planning or wrap up phases
+- notes: optional; dictionary with list of notes per project for display in the schedule; when two notes are displayed, the second will be displayed the second week of the iteration